-Eka was studying red langurs and gibbons in Sebangau Forest since 2018
+Eka was studying red langurs and gibbons in the Natural Laboratory of Peat-swamp Forest (LAHG), a special zone within the Sebangau National Park since 2018

 After some time, walking in the forest and talking to the primates was my escape.
 Sometimes it’s difficult to express my passion and tell my friends how exciting it is to work in the forest, spending my days with these beautiful animals.

-When I was working with Borneo Nature Foundation in 2018, a team from Internet of Elephants arrived in Sebangau Forest to visit BNF’s projects for inspiration for a new wildlife conservation mobile game.
-So, I took them to the forest to meet Chilli (a young gibbon living in Sebangau) and explained about his very unique behaviours.
+When I was working with Borneo Nature Foundation in 2018, a team from the Internet of Elephants arrived in Sebangau National Park to visit BNF’s projects for inspiration for a new wildlife conservation mobile game.
+So, I took them to the forest to meet Chilli (a young gibbon living in Sebangau) and explained his very unique behaviours.

 One evening back at base camp, the Internet of Elephants’ team showed me one of their online games, I was so intrigued and very excited for the new game that they were developing.

-Sometimes Eka lead a students visit to Sebangau Forest and share her knowledge about the primates to them
+Sometimes Eka lead students when visited LAHG and share her knowledge about the primates with them

 Wildeverse is very special for me and my team because they use some of the discoveries we have made in the peat-swamp forest.
 It has our memories of Chilli the gibbon and Fio the orangutan, even when I might be far away from them.